SamuraiDestroy/linuxMac/README.md

 - More output stuff so people know what's going on
 - Github wiki????
 I think it would be good for helping people with what to do after installing Linux
 - Turn the script into a package???
 This would probably give us better output control but it'd be harder for people who are afraid of terminals to use.
+- Github pages website to make it easier for people to understand??